Does My Dog Have Fleas? What You Need to Know About Dog Flea Control and the Health Benefits of Brewer's Yeast

-There are many reasons why you should consider adding Brewers Yeast to your dog’s health care routine but some of the top reasons include flea control, better skin and also an improved immune system.
+Why should I give my dog Brewer's yeast?
+There is good scientific basis why you should consider adding Brewer's yeast to your dog’s health care routine but some of the top reasons include flea control, better skin and also an improved immune system.

-I started to use Brewers Yeast as an alternative flea control after it became apparent my new puppy Sadie was severely allergic to all of the standard flea treatment such as Frontline and Advantix.
+I started to use Brewer's yeast as an alternative flea control after it became apparent my new puppy Sadie was severely allergic to all of the standard flea treatment such as Frontline and Advantix.
+Not only was she allergic to flea treatments.
+It turned she was allergic to certain dog food brands and dog shampoos.

-Brewers Yeast is rich in Essential Fatty Acids, B vitamins and many antioxidants which can help to enhance your dog’s health.
+What makes Brewer's yeast such a great supplement and flea treatment for dogs?
+Brewer's yeast is rich in Essential Fatty Acids, B vitamins and many antioxidants which can help to keep your dog healthy.

 Flea control can become a problem if your dog is allergic to standard veterinary flea control treatments.
 I have tried many of the available flea treatments available but my dog sadly reacts in one way or another to all of them.
-On one occasion she had to be rushed to the vet with breathing problems, but she always reacted in some way.
+On one occasion she had to be rushed to the vet with breathing problems and had to stay overnight in the veterinary clinic.

-Brewers yeast is very rich in the B group vitamins which are vital when it comes to healthy blood so there can indeed be a link between better blood health and insect control.
+Brewer's yeast is very rich in the B group vitamins which are vital when it comes to healthy blood so there can indeed be a link between improved blood health and insect control.

-Cats can also benefit from Brewer's yeast as it often improves the quality of their coat, and improves their energy levels.
+Cats also benefit from Brewer's yeast as it often improves the quality of their coat and energy levels.

 Natural Remedies for Pets